cksdml1014/chanisong/_pages/publications.md

 Also using this technology, I've designed novel and practical mechanisms applicable to the *rear wing*, *sliding door*, *hood hinge*, etc, along with cooperating with Hyundai Motors.

-More information about previous contributions of Mechanism Design Automation Technology could be found from **[here]**(https://ideaocean.ai/technology/)
+More information about previous contributions of Mechanism Design Automation Technology can be found from **[here](https://ideaocean.ai/technology/)**

 ### Synthesizing mechanisms that avoid obstacles using SBM
 1. **C. Song†**, J. Kim, and Y.Y.
 Kim∗, *“Automatic Synthesis of 1-DOF Linkage Mechanism in a Constrained Space”*, Expected